-Event sites and activities that take place at events are considered to be places of work.
-Therefore, it’s imperative that all staff within the work space follow standards and regulations to ensure a safe workplace for all.
+A venue, campus or event location are places of work, therefore, it’s imperative that all staff within the work space follow standards and regulations to ensure a safe workplace for all.
 Refer to the ACU Risk Management webpage for more information.
 Also refer to the ACU risk assessment procedure for guidance on completing the Risk Management checklist and assessment.

-See below for some brief example of what you should be thinking about during event planning and prior to completing the checklist:
+See below for some brief examples of what you should think about during event planning and prior to completing the checklist:

 Workplace health and safety (WHS) – ensure events are safe for guests and staff.
-For example, consider the need for staff to lift and move heavy boxes and consider having a trolley available.
-Ensure there is a first-aid kit available on-site and all event spaces (and bathrooms) are free of spills.
+For example, is there a need for staff to lift and move heavy boxes?
+If so, consider having a trolley available.
+Ensure there is a first-aid kit available on-site and all event spaces, including bathrooms, are free of spills.